spine-tools/Spine-Toolbox/docs/source/main_window.rst

 :ref:`project item <Project Items>` types.
 The |trash| button can be used to remove all items from your project.
 The *Execute* icons control the execution of the items in the *Design view* where you build your project.
 The |play-all| button executes all Directed-Acyclic Graphs (DAG) in the project in a row.
-The |play-selected| button executes the selected DAG.
-You can select a DAG to be executed by selecting a single project item from the desired DAG in the *Design View*.
-The |stop| button terminates DAG execution (if running).
+The |play-selected| button executes the selected project items only.
+The |stop| button terminates the execution (if running).

 You can add a new project item to your project by pointing your mouse cursor on any of the draggable items in the *Drag & Drop Icon* tool bar, then click-and-drag the item on to the *Design view*.